XOWithSauce/schedule-nacops/README.md

 - Cops will occasionally appoint a disguised Private Investigator to monitor you
 - Cops will now try to search for players smoking ganja and also apprehend the suspect
 - Cops will give you more crime charges if arrested
-- New customers will try to snitch on you resulting in cop events
+- New customers will try to snitch on you resulting in Car Dispatches and Investigation
 - When dealing to customers, they have a chance to be a part of a Buy Bust!
-- Overall Cops difficulty is now tied to Game Progression
+- Overall Cops difficulty is now tied to Game Progression ( Total Earnings and Total Days )

 ## Important!